‘The Walking Dead’ Season 7 Finale Spoilers: Who Is Most Likely To Die?

 While Sasha doesn’t appear in the comics, it is her character that seems most likely to die in the Season 7 finale of The Walking Dead.
 At the moment, her story mirrors the character of Holly in the comics quite closely.
 Be warned, comic spoilers are ahead.
 Holly ended up breaking into Negan’s sanctuary and tried to kill as many people as possible using the surrounding walkers.
 However, this plan backfired and she was captured by Negan.
 During her time there, she was nearly raped by David, just like what occurred to Sasha in Episode 15 (titled “Something They Need”) of The Walking Dead TV series.

 Holly was then used as a negotiating chip between Negan and Alexandria.
 With a bag over her head, Negan finally returned Holly to Alexandria.
 Except Holly was now a walker and when Denise (Spoiler: she is still alive in the comics at this point) removes the bag, Holly bites her.
 Rick then has to put Holly down.
-Considering how closely AMC seem to be following Holly’s storyline with Sasha’s, it seem likely this is the way it could play out in the Season 7 finale.
+Considering how closely AMC seem to be following Holly’s storyline with Sasha’s, it seems likely this is the way it could play out in the Season 7 finale.

 However, if they do follow this storyline, and Denise is already dead in the TV series, who is going to replace her?